Want the perfect workout program?Take Quiz

 Before we go, let’s recap everything.
 Bulking is a piece of a given exercise plan where the goal is weight gain, particularly muscle.
 A given bulking phase should last anywhere from 8-12 weeks and will generally follow the exercise principles of pure muscle building – hypertrophy – with less emphasis on lean mass.
 To get the most out of bulking, you need to exercise properly, meaning maximizing the volume of exercises and applying constant tension to the muscles.

 When the goal is to add muscle and weight, one needs to eat right.
 The general advice for gaining weight is to eat more than you expend in a day.
-You don’t need to eat much more, and you should really focus on high-quality protein and ingredients in general.
+You don’t need to eat much more, and you should really focus on high-quality protein and ingredients in general, like these best bulking foods.
 To facilitate true bulking, you’ll want to eat ~300-500 calories in excess of your energy requirements.

 Remember, food does not cause muscle to grow.
 It merely supports the energy needs to turnover protein.
 If you eat in excess, you will gain fat.
 You should expect to gain 0.1 – 0.6 lbs. (possibly more) per week.
 This is a relatively ‘healthy’ rate of weight gain.
 This is why you must maintain consistency in the gym and observe your calorie intake and weight gains so you can adjust them as needed.